mkoppanen/zfl/README.txt

 ### Coding Style

 In general the zfl_base class defines the style for the whole library.
 The overriding rule for coding style is consistency.
+We use the C99 standard for syntax including principally:

+* The // comment style.
+* Variables mixed with code.

+### Assertions

+We use assertions heavily to catch bad argument values.
+The ZFL classes do not attempt to validate arguments and report errors; bad arguments are treated as fatal application programming errors.

+We also use assertions heavily on calls to system functions that are never supposed to fail, where failure is to be treated as a fatal non-recoverable error (e.g. running out of memory).

+Assertion code should always take this form:

+    int rc = some_function (arguments);
+    assert (rc == 0);

+Rather than the side-effect form:

+    assert (some_function (arguments) == 0);

+Since assertions may be removed by an optimizing compiler.

+### Documentation

+Each ZFL class has its own man page in the doc directory.
+The contents of the man page are cut/paste from the class header and source files.
+Please maintain the doc file as you add new methods or modify the class test method (which for most classes acts as the EXAMPLE code).

 ### Porting ZFL